SuperOfficeDocs/superoffice-docs/docs/apps/provisioning/get-consent.md

 ### How to resolve 'account does not have access' error

-You can resolve this issue by signing in to SuperOffice, navigate to settings and maintenance (admin), then make any change to the user and then save.
+You can resolve this issue by signing in to SuperOffice, navigate to settings and maintenance (admin), then make a change to the user like user level or role and then save.
 Next, change back and save again.

 Your user is now able to successfully approve the application.